Diocese of Senigallia

-The Diocese of Senigallia (Dioecesis Senogalliensis) is a Roman Catholic ecclesiastical territory in the Marche, Italy.
+The Diocese of Senigallia (Dioecesis Senogalliensis) is a Latin Church diocese of the Catholic Church in the Marche, Italy.
 It has existed since the sixth century.
 It is a suffragan of the archdiocese of Ancona-Osimo.

 History

 The patron saint of Senigallia is a St. Paulinus, whose remains are said to be preserved in the cathedral (as is attested for the first time in 1397).
 There is no evidence that he was ever a bishop.
 He is, therefore, not identical with Paulinus of Nola, nor is it known to what epoch he belongs.
 The first bishop of certain date was Venantius (502).

 Under Bishop Sigismundus (c.
 590) the putative relics of St. Gaudentius, Bishop of Rimini and martyr, which had mysteriously been transported by sea, were brought to Senigallia.

 In the 1050s, the bishop of Fossombrone complained to Pope Victor II (1054–1057) about the poverty of his diocese.
 In reply the pope granted him the church of S. Giovanni in Sorbitulo, with all of its property and income, as well as spiritual jurisdiction.
 The grant was immediately contested by Guglielmo, Bishop of Senigallia, and the litigation continued until 15 May 1070, when it was settled in favor of Fossombrone by Pope Alexander II, who confirmed the transfer of the church of S. Giovanni as well as the other churches in the massa Sorbituli.
 Senigallia therefore lost a not inconsiderable territory and income.

 In 1264, King Manfred of Sicily, the son of the Emperor Frederick II, was fighting against a "Crusade" organized by Pope Urban IV and the son of King Louis VIII of France, Charles of Anjou, to overthrow him.
 To assist him he brought in Saracen troops from south Italy and north Africa.
 Under the command of Percivalle Doria, these joined with the Ghibbelines of Senigallia in furious fighting and acts of revenge which left the city of Senigallia and all of its larger buildings in ruins.
 Bishop Jacopo rebuilt the cathedral which had been destroyed by the troops of King Manfred.
 It was consecrated by Bishop Filippo on 4 May 1271.